sokolj1/minimal-mistakes/_posts/2018-08-01-financial-concepts-with-python.md

 ## Compound Interest

-Both time and the rate of return are very important variables when forecasting the future value of an investment.
-Specifically, the number of compounding intervals is an extremely important determinant of investment accumulation.
+Both time and the rate of return are important variables when forecasting the future value of an investment.
+Specifically, the number of compounding intervals has the most influence regarding interest accumulation.

 >“Compound interest is the 8th wonder of the world” – Albert Einstein